Hit and Run (2012 film): Reception

 On review aggregator site Rotten Tomatoes, Hit and Run holds an approval rating of 49% based on 136 reviews, with an average rating of 5.3/10.
-The website's critical consensus reads, "Though Hit & Run has some surprisingly oft-kilter [sic] filmmaking, the action doesn't add to much and the writing's a bit smug."
+The website's critical consensus reads, "Though Hit & Run has some surprisingly off-kilter filmmaking, the action doesn't add to much and the writing's a bit smug."
 Metacritic gives the film a weighted average score of 50 out of 100, based on 31 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Roger Ebert gave it 3.5 of 4 stars, writing, "With its off-the-shelf title, I had worked up less than a white-hot enthusiasm to see "Hit & Run," but it's a lot more fun than the title suggests.
 How many chase comedies have you seen where the hero's sexy girlfriend has a doctorate in nonviolent conflict resolution?
 Her counseling would have been invaluable to the U.S. marshal (Tom Arnold) in an early scene where he attempts to shoot his own van."
 Film critic Richard Roeper gave the film an "F", calling it an unfunny comedy movie from start to finish.